bourbakis/assorted-readings/shower-thoughts.md

 # 10/17/2019

 what is a good shock, when i open the app pinterst in iPad uder the dark mode, it is a short, i feel the design detail of pinterest ui and design

+- the standalone work like economist or mathematician is meanless, word economist must bind with its consittution just like the word professor in twitter/linkedin/his-or-her homepage